Intro Link to heading

 settings.gradle.kts

-Here as well we will swap the configuration file application.properties
+We will swap the configuration file application.properties

 .
 The contents should be modified into YAML format: